Sourcey Sourcey documentation engine

 Ship with confidence

 Control how it looks and where it goes.
-Choose a layout, set your brand, deploy the static output wherever you want.
+Three theme presets, design tokens, static HTML output, your deploy target.

 • Static HTML output